Mission

 Classification of western honey bees

-Below is the scientific classification of the western honey bee as it now stands:
+Below is the scientific classification of western honey bees as it now stands:

 • Kingdom: Animalia